defikids/defikids-dapp/README.md

 ## Docker

+1. Make sure Docker is [installed](https://docs.docker.com/get-docker/) and running.

-1. Build the image and start application
+2. Build the image and start application

    ```sh
    yarn docker
    ```

-2. Open `localhost:3000` in your browser
+3. Open `localhost:3000` in your browser

 <!-- CONTRIBUTING -->